Searching for the Health Benefits of Extra Virgin Olive Oil - Article

 The term “Extra Virgin” also signifies that the oil meets a particular flavor standard, including no off flavors, is not old, or has no musty aromas or tastes.
 So, when you’re buying olive oil, make sure to look for that term.
 But remember, “Extra Virgin” is not regulated yet in the US, so don’t buy any olive oil that’s not “Extra Virgin”, but just because it says it’s “Extra Virgin” doesn’t mean it is.

 So, more to the point, look for a harvest date or lot number and always buy the most recent harvest – as freshness is paramount.
 That extra information also tells you someone is paying attention to what’s in the bottle, and how long the bottle has been traveling through the distribution channel or sitting on the grocery store shelf.
-Be aware that the term “Best-Before Date” has no meaning.
+Be aware that the term “Best-Before Date” often has no meaning - although a "Best-Before" date is better than nothing.
 Anyone can put a best-before date on their bottle – usually about 12-18 months after it has been bottled – but it tells you nothing about the quality of the oil that went in the bottle to begin with.
 Harvest date is a better indicator of quality, as estate producers almost always give you the harvest year, because they actually know what the harvest year is, because they bottled it themselves.
 You should also taste before you buy.

 A note about harvest dates: When looking at harvest dates keep in mind that in the northern hemesphere, olives are harvested and pressed in the fall, between October and December.
 So, the most current year will be the prior calendar year.
 Only novellos are released in the same year that the olives are harvested and pressed.
 In other words, if it's 2018, 2017 is the most current harvest year.